Chapter 1 : Arrival in Africa

 I am in good hands in Africa!
 And as an added bonus, Iris has arranged a driver and a hotel for me during my overnight in Nairobi.
 Somebody is at the Nairobi airport holding a sign with my name.

 It’s an overnight flight to London so there won’t be anything to see.
 But London-Nairobi is an all-day flight.
-I’ll get to see Europe and the Sahara Desert from the air from my window seat!
+I’ll get to see the Alps and the Sahara Desert from the air from my window seat!
 So I must try to sleep on the way to Heathrow.